Ergodic properties of one-dimensional incommensurate bilayer materials

-Thus, the reduced incommensurate coupled chain model is an ergodic operator in the sense of Definition \ref{def:standard_ergodic_operator_random}. \end{thm} We provide the proof of Theorem \ref{thm:ergodicity_simplified_single_chain} in Appendix \ref{sec:proofs_TB_ergodic}.
-The argument is similar to the proof that the almost-Mathieu family of operators is ergodic.
-In fact, the argument uses that $n'$ in \eqref{eq:simple_hamiltonian_single_1d_chain} can be reordered under its summation to get $b$ shifted by an integer multiple of $(1-\theta)$, akin to cosine being equivalent up to a shift of $2\pi$ used in Definition \ref{def:almost-mathieu_construction}.
+Thus, the reduced incommensurate coupled chain model is an ergodic operator in the sense of Definition \ref{def:standard_ergodic_operator_random_0}. \end{thm} \begin{proof} That $( T_x )_{x \in \mathbb{Z}}$ is a group of measure-preserving transformations acting ergodically for $\theta$ irrational is standard; see e.g. \cite{Nadkarni1998}.
+The identity \eqref{eq:shift_shift} can be verified by direct calculation. \end{proof}